 haunting and mesmerising

-Original singer Rebecca Barclay creates a richly daring canvas of dynamic nuance, scrupulously built with radiant passion.
-From her tumultuous rumbling-tumbling bass notes to her soaring nightingale highs this creative musician fills each offering with bursting detailed vocal colour.
+Original singer Rebecca Barclay creates a richly daring canvas of dynamic nuance, built with passion.
+With her tumultuous rumbling-tumbling bass notes to her soaring nightingale highs, this creative musician fills each musical offering with detailed vocal colours.

 Performing widely across Canada and the UK, Rebecca Barclay has played both as a soloist and as a compliment to an assortment of bands, ranging in style from folk choirs to ceilidh dance bands, celtic-jazz and celtic-rock bands plus her own unique special blend.